Doublevil/ShipbreakerCompanion/README.md

 ## Overview

 The Shipbreaker Companion is a tool for the game Hardspace: Shipbreaker by Blackbird Interactive, designed to provide features specifically aimed at the speedrunning community.
-The goal is to enable speedrunners (newcomers or not) to easily challenge categories that would otherwise be complex to set up.
+The goal is to enable speedrunners (newcomers or not) to easily challenge categories that would otherwise be relatively complex to set up.

 It is only compatible with Windows and will not be released for other systems.

 The speedrunning community pushed for new categories that would be more interesting than the existing ones.
-The main issue was that due to the way the different game modes are setup, the rules of such categories would be hard to enforce, and require manual setup beforehand.
-This tool is here to solve this problem.
+The main issue was that due to the way the different game modes are setup, the rules of such categories would be hard or unpractical to enforce, and require manual setup beforehand.
+The Companion aims to solve these problems.

 ## Features